-► To mount the PX2 device:
+► To mount a PX3TS device which is short:

-1. Attach a rackmount bracket to both sides of the PX2 with the provided screws.
+1. Attach a rackmount bracket to both sides of the PX3TS with the provided screws.
+For a 1U model, the total number and locations of screw holes are different from the following 2U diagram.